 Accessory Dwelling Units (ADU)

-- Visit www.ADUmarin.org to learn more about ADUs and Junior ADUs, including inspiring videos, floor plans, City Regulations (PDF), and calculator tools to estimate costs.
-Contact the Home Match program learn about construction loan opportunities for building an ADU that is then rented to a low income household for 5 years, or to connect you with a community member looking for housing opportunities.
+- Visit www.ADUmarin.org (LINK) to learn more about ADUs and Junior ADUs, including inspiring videos, floor plans, City Regulations (PDF), and calculator tools to estimate costs.

 - Visit the City's Housing Resources informational page for tips on home improvements/permitting; financing and loan opportunities; first time homeowner ownership programs; short term rental registration requirements; homeless assistance; and more.